MelatonPro/BalsWEB-Alpha/README.md

 3. Afterwards, download any update.py file and open it.

+The second thing that pops up whenever you open the file is the browser logs and is mainly for the developer(s) to see if the browser is crashing or malfunctioning.

 You now have access to BalsWEB Alpha Build 1!
 Thanks for downloading!